 Above and below: test rigs built to determine the best-sounding components

 The selection of switch-mode power supplies is also controversial.
-Let’s face it: as I already confessed further up, I was expecting a lean and dry sound-based purely on the amps’ power supplies and I’m sure that I won’t be alone in this.
+I was expecting a lean and dry sound-based purely on the amps’ power supplies and I’m sure that I won’t be alone in this.
 But as always, a component or one of its sections is only as good as its application and, clearly, Fredrik knows what he’s doing.
 Not only do the power supplies work perfectly for the Lejonklou components themselves but they also do not seem to contaminate any of the other components, as has actually happened in some cases.
 All the Lejonklou components come with a manual and a leaflet labeled “the reason behind” in which Fredrik explains the reasoning behind the design of the components.
 The main theme throughout this is that the music should reach out and touch you emotionally rather than being merely technically perfect.

 As the manual mentions: “The feet may appear simple in construction but are in fact carefully chosen for optimal performance.
 Tighten the feet using your fingers only”.
 While I have no problem with their appearance one needs to be ultra-careful not to stack the components on each other or on any surface that is not 100% smooth and sealed.
 The compliant rubber feet apparently contain an oily dissolvent that penetrates pretty much any material and will leave permanent stains.
 Marco already forewarned me about this and so I used pieces of paper in between but only days later I found that the liquid had penetrated the paper and still caused permanent stains on the Artesania rack.
 This is why you can see velvet or neoprene pads between the components in the pictures.
 On a related note, stacking components is never ideal for the sound and it is always best to allow each component its own shelf.